zheyzhang/Capstone-Individual/README.md

 The contents and modify history may have a little difference for this one includes almost all the work I did for the project, and the group repo only includes the most relative and important contents.
-In addition, to make my personal reports more readable and intuitive, I have updated my code to show more visual content.Last but not least, with time goes, to show the prediction result, it requires the latest forecast climate data, which needs running the 'fetch_code.py' every time, and this code was originally from Nauful, one of my group teammates.Followed are the tasks I was assigned:
+In addition, to make my personal reports more readable and intuitive, I have updated my code to show more visual content.Last but not least, with time goes, to show the prediction result, it requires the latest forecast climate data, which needs running the 'fetch_code.py' every time, and this code was originally from Nauful, one of my group teammates and for the used data in my repo, some of them are modified by my group teammates, not originally.

+Followed are the tasks I was assigned:

 ## Data Acquisition